microsoft/mu_plus/DfciPkg/Docs/PlatformIntegration/DfciUiSupportLib.md

 # DfciUiSupportLib

-DfciUiSupportLib allows DFCI to communicate with the user during DFCI initialization, enrollment, or to indicate a non secure environment is available.
+DfciUiSupportLib allows DFCI to communicate with the user during DFCI initialization, enrollment, or to indicate a non-secure environment is available.

 ## Interfaces